DRIVEN BASE

 As the first step of human rights due diligence, we carried out a human rights risk assessment to identify and evaluate potential human rights-related risks facing the Group (at bases in 35 countries and regions).
 This assessment looked at human rights indicators deeply associated with business (21 indicators, including fair wages, working hours, occupational health and safety, forced labor, child labor, freedom of association, right to collective bargaining, and the rights of indigenous people, minorities, women, and immigrant workers) from among the human rights listed in international standards.
 Specifically, we utilized DENSO’s global data (such as country or region of operation, scope of business, details of business, and composition of employees), carried out an evaluation of latent risks (assessment based on country risks and business-specific issues), and held workshops with the cooperation of a third-party institution specializing in human rights.

-As a result of this assessment, we identified four themes for specific human rights-related risks that have a high relationship with the Group and the automotive industry.
+As a result of this assessment, we identified four themes for specific human rights-related risks that have a high relationship with the Group’s businesses and the automotive industry.
 These themes include the “human rights of non-Japanese workers in Japan,” “human rights of workers at overseas locations, mainly in Asia,” “complicity with forced labor in the supply chain,” and “discrimination and harassment in the workplace.”

-Furthermore, we reported these results to the chief human resources officer (CHRO), who is responsible for promoting human rights, and the Advisory Board, which gained an understanding of details of the assessment and future measures.
-Going forward, after determining an order of priority for the four identified themes in accordance with the UN Guiding Principles on Business and Human Rights, we will conduct an evaluation of the impact on human rights (impact assessment), which will include verifying the status of progress made on said themes with respect to human rights risks using questionnaires, surveys, and other assessment tools, as well as identifying companies that require further verification and conducting more detailed on-site investigations of them in the presence of third-party institutions.
+Furthermore, we reported these results to the chief human resources officer (CHRO), who is responsible for promoting human rights, and the Advisory Board, which gained an understanding of the details of the assessment and future measures.
+Following an order of priority for the four identified themes in accordance with the UN Guiding Principles on Business and Human Rights, we will conduct an evaluation of the impact on human rights (impact assessment), which will include verifying the status of progress made on said themes with respect to human rights risks using questionnaires, surveys, and other assessment tools, as well as identifying companies that require further verification and conducting more detailed on-site investigations of them in the presence of third-party institutions.
 Following the evaluation, we will strengthen and accelerate initiatives geared toward enacting appropriate measures.

 • humanrights-img-human-risk-assessment-report-en